-Consultants may also spot areas where Orange Business Services could collaborate with a customer to innovate digital platforms utilizing artificial intelligence (AI) and IoT across industries such as agriculture, manufacturing, transport or energy.
+Consultants may also spot areas where Orange Business could collaborate with a customer to innovate digital platforms utilizing artificial intelligence (AI) and IoT across industries such as agriculture, manufacturing, transport or energy.

 Assessment and ambition

 The future of business and the environment are interwoven.
-Orange Business Services is going green for and with our customers.
+Orange Business is going green for and with our customers.
 Our Digital Green Flash Assessment will help you find out where you are on the green curve and get you a step closer to a cleaner, sustainable future.

 Transform faster towards decarbonization today.
 For further details on the Digital Green Flash Assessment, click here.

-Ivana is the Digital Consultant at Orange Business Services with a passion for exploring innovative technologies and the circular economy.
+Ivana is the Digital Consultant at Orange Business with a passion for exploring innovative technologies and the circular economy.
 She believes that digital technology can be a solution to help other sectors to de-carbonize and to achieve sustainability goals in a more effective way.
 In her spare time, Ivana enjoys time with her family and friends, traveling, hiking and growing her permaculture garden.